 A concrete structure is subjected to high temperatures, and it will fail in many different ways if the temperature isn’t controlled.

 These failures may include:

 Poor coloring surface appearance of the concrete: This can make your facility flooring look unkempt, unprofessional, and dirty, even when it’s not.

 Lack of compressive strength – This will hurt the integrity of the flooring, causing cracks and leaks from equipment and daily wear and tear.

 Reduced elasticity and concrete density – Your flooring will struggle to keep up with the expansion and contraction rituals of the seasons, making it weaker and forced to crack.

 Without cracks, leaks, and other structural integrity issues in your flooring, you can better ensure a cohesive floor with the proper maintenance and installation techniques.
 Because water and heat often lead to mold, mildew, and other allergens, not taking these steps will result in employee health issues, an unhygienic warehouse, code violations, and more.

 Avoid all of these issues when installing and maintaining your concrete slabs throughout your building with The Budd Group.
 Contact us today at (800) 380-7765 to learn more about how our team of experts and our state-of-the-art equipment will help your business and building remain sustainable.

-Let’s talk about your Commercial Landscaping needs.
+Please submit your custom quote request.
 Call 800.380.7765 or drop us a note here.
 Please note, we DO NOT handle any residential work.